51Degrees/specifications/pipeline-specification/features/web-integration.md

 The web integration feature is intended to simplify usage of the Pipeline API in websites/applications that are built using a particular web framework.

-The exact details may vary significantly based on the web framework that is being used.
-The capabilities and common usage of the target web framework should be fully understood so that the integration is in keeping with that ecosystem, rather than simply repeating what worked for some other language/framework.
+The exact details will vary significantly based on the web framework that is being used.
+The capabilities and common usage of the target web framework will need to be fully understood so that the integration is in keeping with that ecosystem, rather than simply repeating what worked for some other language/framework.

-Some common tasks that the web integration may perform are:
+Some common tasks that the web integration performs are:

 - Creation of Pipeline on start-up.
 - Manage Flow Data lifecycle